-Linking research, practice and policy: dissemination of innovative practices in STEM education
+Linking research, practice and policy: innovative practices in STEM education

 Ten years of successful international collaboration have established the University of Education Freiburg, Germany as a significant research centre and disseminator of innovative practices in STEM (science, technology, engineering and mathematics) education.
 Core features of our work and success are:

 - Connecting research, practice and policy perspectives

 - Focussing on both research and active dissemination of innovative STEM education concepts

 - Promoting sustainable networks at the European level linking relevant actors and stakeholders

 - Professional management of our activities in a multi-disciplinary team of researchers, educators and management professionals